pichristoph/graal/sulong/docs/DEBUGGING.md

 Chrome Inspector.
 This includes support for single-stepping, breakpoints and inspection of local and global variables.

+## Prerequisites

+Sulong supports IR-level debugging, as well as source-level debugging.
+Concerning source-level debugging, it is important that the LLVM bitcode file has been compiled by clang using the `-g` option in order to provide source-level information for the debugger.
+If source-level debugging is not used (only IR-level debugging), then this `-g` option is not necessary.

 ## Setup

 The Chrome Inspector can be used with both the precompiled GraalVM and Sulong built from source.